chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/package-search/mcp.md

 {% ComboboxEntry value="mcp-sdk" label="MCP SDK" %}
 {% Step %}
 Connect to the Chroma MCP server to search code packages.
-In this example, we search for class definitions in the `colorlog` package from PyPI using the `code_package_search` tool.
+In this example, we search for class definitions in the `colorlog` package from PyPI using the `package_search_grep` tool.
 ```python
 import asyncio